albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 # Introduction

 This article is about hosting the Mozilla hubs into VPS / self-hosted server.

+Hubs provide easy deploy on AWS. its just work.
+But I don't want to buy some server on AWS. because i have my own server. so how to do that?

 I spend 4 days trying to install hubs on VPS.

+Basically im not a dev ops person. im react js and laravel little bit fullstack.

 **You must try** [**installing Mozilla hubs on local**](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/README.md) **before you read this article.
 If not you will get lost**.